 Calcineurin inhibitors should not be used if you are pregnant, breastfeeding, or planning to become pregnant.
 Because of the increased risk of skin cancer and lymphoma, this medicine is not recommended for long-term usage.

 Salicylic acid.
 Salicylic acid is a kind of salicylic acid.
-Shampoos and scalp treatments containing salicylic acid help to minimise scalp psoriasis scaling.
+Shampoos and scalp treatments containing salicylic acid help to minimize scalp psoriasis scaling.
 It can be taken on its own or in combination with other treatments to help them penetrate the skin more easily.

 Women who are pregnant or breastfeeding should avoid coal tar treatment.

 Goeckerman therapy.
-It is a type of psychotherapy developed by Goeckerman.
+This is a type of psychotherapy developed by Goeckerman.
 Some doctors use Goeckerman therapy, which combines coal tar treatment with light therapy.
 Because coal tar makes skin more susceptible to UVB rays, the two therapies are more successful when used combined than when used alone.

 Anthralin.
 Anthralin (another tar product) is a lotion that is used to decrease the proliferation of skin cells.
 It can also be used to eliminate scales and smooth the skin.
 It is not recommended for use on the face or genitals.
 Anthralin irritates the skin and stains practically everything it comes into contact with.
 It's normally applied for a short period of time before being wiped away.